-- (Without theft-deterrent system) The hazard warning lights will flash once to indicate that all doors and the liftgate are locked. - (With theft-deterrent system) - The hazard warning lights will not flash. - The hazard warning lights only flash when the theft deterrent system is armed or turned off, refer to the theft-deterrent system (page 3-27).
+- Pressing the transmitter lock button to lock the doors while any door is open does not sound the horn. - (Without theft-deterrent system) The hazard warning lights will flash once to indicate that all doors and the liftgate are locked. - (With theft-deterrent system) - The hazard warning lights will not flash. - The hazard warning lights only flash when the theft deterrent system is armed or turned off, refer to the theft-deterrent system (page 3-52).

-- All doors and the liftgate cannot be locked when any door or the liftgate is open and the key is in the ignition switch. - Confirm that all doors and the liftgate are locked visually or audibly by use of the double click.
+- All doors and the liftgate cannot be locked when the key is in the ignition switch. - Confirm that all doors and the liftgate are locked visually or audibly by use of the double click.